MicrosoftDocs/quantum-docs/articles/concepts-tfactories.md

 # T gates and T factories

 This article describes the role of T gates and T factories in fault tolerant quantum computing.
 Giving a quantum algorithm, the estimation of required resources for running the T gates and T factories becomes crucial.
-For more information, see [how the Resource Estimator works](xref:microsoft.quantum.learn-how-resource-estimator-works).

 ## Universal set of quantum gates